La5te2/ChessAI/Gadus.md

 L_{P,\mathrm{sup}}+w_VL_{V,\mathrm{sup}}.
 $$

-Each training invocation initializes a new Gadus model. `--channels` and `--blocks` determine its width and depth. `--max-steps` limits the number of optimizer steps, and `--save-every` sets the interval between atomic checkpoint writes. `--seed` controls parameter initialization and dataset shuffling.
+Each training invocation initializes a new Gadus model. `--channels` and `--blocks` determine its width and depth.
+A positive `--max-steps` limits the number of optimizer steps, while a zero or negative value allows `--epochs` to determine the training length. `--save-every` sets the interval between atomic checkpoint writes. `--seed` controls parameter initialization and dataset shuffling.

 `--precision` accepts `fp32` or `bf16` and defaults to `fp32`.
 CUDA forward computation uses BF16 in `bf16` mode.
 The Policy softmax, loss calculations, metric accumulation and checkpoint parameters remain in FP32.
 CUDA training batches use pinned host memory.